Raiden-Makoto/67GoonCornerSybau/readme.md

 # Goon Corner
+To use this extension, please clone the repository onto your device.
+Open a Chromium-based browser and type `chrome://extensions`.
+Enable **Developer Mode** and click `Load Unpacked`, then select the folder `67GoonCornerSybau`.
+The extension is now ready to use !!

 ## About This Extension
 This extension aims to improve ADHD attention with visual stimulation via subway surfers gameplay.
-It is targeted towards Gen-Z. Although it sounds stupid, there is actual science supporting this.
+It is targeted towards Gen-Z. Although it sounds whimsical, there is actual science supporting this.

 ### The Science Behind ADHD
 Research consistently shows that people with ADHD often experience understimulation, where their brains don't receive enough sensory input to maintain optimal attention.
 This creates a neurological need for additional stimulation to reach what researchers call the "arousal sweet spot" for cognitive performance [[1]](#1)[[2]](#2).